hlship/cli-tools/README.md

 and any parsed information; it is used when invoking `net.lewisship.cli-tools/print-summary`, which a command may wish to do to present errors to the user.

+### :command \<string\>

+Overrides the default name for the command, which is normally the same as the function name.
+This is useful, for example, when the command name would conflict with a clojure.core symbol.

 ### :in-order true

 By default, options are parsed with the `:in-order` option set to false;